Login to Complete an Application or to Access Judging Panel

 The GCLS Awards Administrators shall:

-- Serve two-year, overlapping terms upon appointment by the GCLS Board of Directors.
+- Serve two- to three-year, overlapping terms upon appointment by the GCLS Board of Directors.

 - Be responsible for the selection and assignment of three (3) to five (5) judges per literary award category;